dotbitHQ/did-contracts/docs/zh-hans/数据结构/Cell-结构协议.md

     prepared_fee_capacity: Uint64,
     // The grace period for account expiration in seconds
     expiration_grace_period: Uint32,
+    // The initial price of auction in USD
+    exipred_auction_start_price: Uint32,
+    // The auction period for expired account in seconds
+    expired_auction_period: Uint32,
     // The minimum ttl of record in seconds
     record_min_ttl: Uint32,
     // The maximum size of all records in molecule encoding